GET TO KNOW US

 Structural

-The Structural subteam is responsible for the overall design and construction of the rocket, as well as the launch rails.
-It is actively involved in the manufacturing of the rocket, performing machining of metallic and composite materials.
-It also deals with the dynamic analysis of the rocket in collaboration with the Aerodynamics subteam.
+The Structural subteam is responsible for the overall design and construction of the rocket, as well as its launch rails.
+In addition, it is actively involved in the manufacturing of the rocket, performing machining operations on metallic and composite materials.
+The team also works on the dynamic analysis of the rocket in collaboration with the Aerodynamics subteam, studying its response to external excitations.

 Aerodynamics

-The Aerodynamics subteam is responsible for modeling aerodynamic forces and analyzing the flows produced by the rocket, utilizing software for CFD simulations, as well as conducting wind tunnel tests.
-It also deals with the dynamic study of the rocket and collaborates with the Structural subteam on its response to excitations.
-The Aerodynamics team participates in determining the optimal geometry for the airframe, fins, and nose cone of the rocket.
+The Aerodynamics subteam is responsible for modeling the aerodynamic forces and analyzing the flow fields generated by the rocket, using CFD simulation software and conducting wind tunnel tests.
+The team also participates in the dynamic analysis of the rocket in collaboration with the Structures subteam, focusing on its response to excitations.
+Aerodynamics plays a key role in defining the optimal geometry of the rocket's airframe, fins, and nose cone.

 Recovery

-The Recovery subteam is responsible for the design, production, and testing of all systems that ensure the safe landing of all equipment launched.
-Key objectives include producing the drogue and main parachutes, and developing ejection mechanisms.
+The Recovery subteam is responsible for the design, production, and testing of all systems that ensure the safe landing of all launched equipment.
+The main objectives of this subteam include the development of the drogue and main parachutes, as well as the design and implementation of the ejection mechanisms.

 Avionics

-The Avionics subteam handles the design, implementation, and testing of the rocket’s control algorithms and electronic systems.
-This includes guidance and navigation systems, telemetry, communication, and sensor integration.
-It develops software, hardware, and PCB systems, often involving work with microcontrollers, telemetry transmission, and sensor management.
+The Avionics subteam handles the design, implementation, and testing of the rocket's control algorithms and electronic systems.
+This includes guidance and navigation systems, telemetry, communications, and sensor integration.
+The team develops both software and hardware, including PCB systems, often involving work with microcontrollers, telemetry transmission, and sensor management.

 Airbrakes

-The Air Brakes subteam is responsible for designing and managing the systems that contribute to achieving the accuracy of the desired altitude and trajectory of the rocket.
-They often collaborate with the Avionics subteam to ensure that the air brakes system adapts dynamically to real-time conditions, optimizing flight stability and ascent safety.
+The Air Brakes subteam is responsible for the design and management of systems that contribute to achieving the target apogee accuracy and controlling the rocket's trajectory.
+The team frequently collaborates with the Avionics subteam to ensure that the air brake system adapts dynamically to real-time conditions, optimizing flight stability and ascent safety.

 Payload

-The Payload subteam is responsible for the design and development of the rocket’s payload, which includes experiments or specific missions to be carried out during the flight.
-The subteam focuses on integrating scientific instruments or customized equipment into the rocket.
+The Payload subteam is responsible for the design and development of the rocket's payload, which includes experiments or specific missions that the rocket must carry out during flight.
+The team focuses on integrating scientific instruments or custom equipment into the rocket.

 Communications